mharoruiz/iberian_exception/README.md

 0.1: Pulling from mharoruiz/ibex
 ```

 This process may take some time.
 However, subsequent executions of `docker run` will use a locally-saved image to run the container.
-In this case, your command line should print messages indicating that the container is being initialized.
+When this happens, your command line should print messages indicating that the container is being initialized.
 You can now access the container by pointing your browser to `localhost:8787`.
 This will open a ready-to-use instance of RStudio.

 Open `ibex/ibex.Rproj` in the RStudio session to load the project dependencies.
 The following message should appear in your R console: